-The New Yorker editor and novelist Jessica Winter, will join Alam in conversation after the performance.
+The New Yorker editor and novelist Jessica Winter, joined Alam in conversation after the performance.

 Leave the World Behind